Your 7-Step Annual Financial Health Checkup

-Financial checkup step #5: Your money needs to be insured just like your body
+Financial health checkup step #5: Your money needs to be insured just like your body.

 It is no fun paying big money for health insurance, but it can make a major difference if you need hospitalization or develop a chronic health condition.
 It also makes sense to get adequate insurance for your house or apartment as well as your car.

 Without insurance, a catastrophic event could wipe out all your money.
 It is a good idea to check each year to see if your coverages have kept up with the value of the property you are insuring.